2015 Report Cards: Michigan Delegation

-GovTrack looked at whether legislators supported any of the government transparency bills that we identified in 2015.
+GovTrack looked at whether legislators supported any of the government transparency, accountability, and effectiveness bills that we identified in 2015.
 We gave a score to each legislator based on one point for cosponsoring and three points for sponsoring any of these bills.

 |#1||4||Rep. Tim Walberg [R-MI7]|

 |#2||3||Rep. Brenda Lawrence [D-MI14]|

 |#5||1||Rep. Debbie Dingell [D-MI12]|